AaronC81/delta-null/core/design/targets/tinyfpga_bx.md

 Pins 1-31 match the silkscreen on the board, usable as both input and output.
 Note that only pins 1-24 are usable with the board soldered through-hole; the others are on the underside.

+## Logger

+This platform does not currently implement the [logger peripheral](../peripherals/logger.md).